-Librarians in the Central University Libraries may hold any of the following ranks: Librarian I, Librarian II, Librarian III, and Librarian IV.
+Librarians at SMU Libraries may hold any of the following ranks: Librarian I, Librarian II, Librarian III, and Librarian IV.

 Method of Appointment